faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Doctrine:5b] Must one be baptized by authority, or is sincerity sufficient?</span>

+After a discussion on the evils of baptism, Stephen Blanchard, in an letter published in 1817 to Ethan Smith (the congregationalist minister in Hopkinton, NH), states:

+> There is no doubt, but that the order of the gospel was much perverted in the dark ages; and it is not probable, that, since the reformation, the true apostolic order is restored in any of the Protestant churches.
+Therefore we may conclude, that the visible church is in an imperfect state.

+[ ^ This isn't as specific as I would like ]

-[ TODO ]
+[ TODO: more? ]

-> <span style="color:red">[Doctrine:5c] Do we make covenants at the time of baptism, </span>
+> <span style="color:red">[Doctrine:5c] Do we make covenants at the time of baptism, and, if so, what are those covenants?</span>

-[ TODO ]

-> <span style="color:red">[Doctrine:5d] and, if so, what are those
-> covenants?</span>

-[ TODO ]
+The idea that baptism constituted a covenant was common in that era.
+For instance, in a work published in Albany, New York in 1815, [the Reverend Thomas Gouge taught](https://books.google.com/books?id=wCxOAAAAYAAJ&printsec=frontcover#v=onepage&q&f=false) (pg 470):

+> Though baptism once administered be not to be repeated, yet the baptismal covenant ought to be renewed.

+> Consider therefore thy baptismal covenant, and examine thine own heart, whether thou art resolved to stand to that covenant; whether thou find a willingness in thyself to renounce the service of the devil, the world, and the flesh, and to resign up thyself to God and his service: and if this be thy mind in earnest then, renew thy covenant with God.

+> And whereas there is a two fold covenanting with God,

+> 1. 'One inward in the soul;' which consisteth in a sincere closing with God, and hearty devoting ourselves to him and his service.

+> 2. 'The other outward, with the tongue and hand:' When having written down thy covenant thou dost with all seriousness and sincerity on thy bended knees, read it as in the presence of God, and then subscribe thy name thereunto.
+This latter way of express covenanting, I would commend unto you.

+And covenants similar to that found in Mosiah 18 were tied to baptism for many early settlers.
+[Bushman writes](https://books.google.com/books?id=8raNwgaxvRIC&pg=PA26&lpg=PA26&dq=Bushman+%22That+degree+of+commitment+allowed+them+to+present+Jesse%22&source=bl&ots=uJG6p-L9Ss&sig=ACfU3U2SWrw5Dt_Mm8VATlbV4V5ai2HGpw&hl=en&sa=X&ved=2ahUKEwjJvdz_hpngAhV9FjQIHbFVAY4Q6AEwAHoECAAQAQ#v=onepage&q=Bushman%20%22That%20degree%20of%20commitment%20allowed%20them%20to%20present%20Jesse%22&f=false):

+> At eighteen Asael was assigned a seat in the meetinghouse, and in 1772 husband and wife owned the convenant.[56]
+Owning the convenant did not make them full members of the church.
+One had to show evidence of supenatural grace and have an assurance of salvation before becoming a voting member.
+Owning the church covenant meant that they believed the doctrines outlined in the covenant and promised to live an upright and moral life.
+That degree of commitment allowed them to present Jesse, Joseph, and Priscilla for baptism.

-> <span style="color:red">[Doctrine:5e] Should infants be baptized?</span>
+> <span style="color:red">[Doctrine:5d] Should infants be baptized?</span>

+The idea that infant baptism was an abomination was being discussed widely at that time.
+For instance, Stephen Blanchard, in a letter to Ethan Smith, the congregationalist minister in Hopkinton NH, [argues]({{ "/letter-from-stephen-blanchard-to-ethan-smith/" | relative_url }}):

+> To me it seems strange, that you can see . . . absurdities in the Episcopal plan relative to *infant baptism* and *confirmation* . . . and not see, that the *doctrine* of *infant baptism* itself is the very foundation of all those inconsistencies . . .
+I contend, that no one can have a right to the *outward* and *visible* sign, unless he possess the *inward* and *spiritual* grace.

+And, in the course of his writing on the topic, Blanchard gives [an informal bibliography of all those writing against infant baptism at the time]({{ "/letter-from-stephen-blanchard-to-ethan-smith/#informal-bibliography-against-infant-baptism" | relative_url }}):

+> Without going into the elaborate productions of Dr. Gill against Clarke, Booth's pedo-baptism examined, Baldwin against Worcester, or Merrill's seven sermons; if we take a candid survey of Foot's letters to bishop Hoadly, P. Chapin's letter to N. Worcester, and Baldwin's letter to a Friend; we find, these short essays contain the sum of the arguments, and are sufficient to convince every rational and unprejudiced enquirer of the futility of all, that has been said in favor of infant sprinkling And these had been entirely unnecessary, if nothing had been published attempting to establish that, which is not found in the bible.

-The idea that infant baptism was an abomination was being discussed at that time.
-For instance, in the introduction to [Four Sermons: On the Mode and Subjects of Christian Baptism](https://books.google.com/books?id=xFwrAAAAYAAJ&dq=Four%20Sermons%20on%20the%20Modes%20and%20Subjects%20of%20Christian%20Baptism%201811&pg=RA2-PA4#v=onepage&q=%22infant%20baptism%20is%20an%20abomination%22&f=false), published in 1811 in Utica, New York, Joseph Buckminster, a pastor in New Hampshire, wrote to defend infant baptism "at a time when it is not only said, but preached; and not only preached, but printed, that infant baptism is an abomination to the Lord..."
+One additional example: in the introduction to [Four Sermons: On the Mode and Subjects of Christian Baptism](https://books.google.com/books?id=xFwrAAAAYAAJ&dq=Four%20Sermons%20on%20the%20Modes%20and%20Subjects%20of%20Christian%20Baptism%201811&pg=RA2-PA4#v=onepage&q=%22infant%20baptism%20is%20an%20abomination%22&f=false), published in 1811 in Utica, New York, Joseph Buckminster, a pastor in New Hampshire, wrote to defend infant baptism "at a time when it is not only said, but preached; and not only preached, but printed, that infant baptism is an abomination to the Lord..."

 > <span style="color:red">[Doctrine:6] Again and again the Book of Mormon comes to the rescue, giving answers and restoring many plain and precious truths about baptism that were distorted or lost during the Apostasy.
 How did Joseph Smith know all these answers when the rest of the Christian world was so confused?
 Because he received them by revelation from God as he translated the Book of Mormon.</span>

-Or, perhaps the author of the Book of Mormon had opinions on the correct mode and manner of baptism, like so many religious participants of the day?
+As I have already demonstrated, Joseph Smith was immersed in the religious discussions of his day, and perhaps the author of the Book of Mormon merely had strong opinions on the correct mode and manner of baptism just like so many other religious participants of that time?
+What is striking is to think that ancient Israelites, after migrating to the Americans, would have been obssessed with exactly the same doctrinal minutia regarding ordinances like baptism as American settlers in the early 1800s.

 > <span style="color:red">[Doctrine:7] 2.
 What about Christ’s Atonement—the central doctrine of all Christianity?
 The clarity and expansiveness of this doctrine as taught in the Book of Mormon is beyond honest dispute.
 The Old and New Testaments have some scattered doctrinal gems on the Atonement (which we greatly appreciate and benefit from), but the Book of Mormon has numerous sermons---entire masterpiece---on the subject.
 For example:</span>